PriyankaSelvan/eXpress-Data-Path--Setup/index.md

 ## First XDP Program
 The _hello world_ equivalent of an XDP program, is a program that just drops all packets.

-We first start with writing a Makefile to build the code we write.
-This Makefile just makes sure required include files are accessible.
+We first start with writing a Makefile to build the kernel code we write.
+This Makefile just makes sure required header files are accessible.
+The Makefile compiles the code we write using _clang_.
+This is due to the fact that only _clang_ provides an option of specifying a _bpf_ target required for XDP.

 ```markdown
 KDIR ?= /lib/modules/$(shell uname -r)/source